FlySnowIII/save-your-plugin/README.md

     saveplugin:Download Your Plugin from Cloud Server

 3.Just upload plugin list from this computer.
 Cloud data will be reset.

     saveplugin:Upload Your Plugin List Base from this computer

+4.Remove all plugin

+    saveplugin:Remove all plugin

 -----------------------------
 日本語：